 Distance: 58 miles.
 Elevation: 3,100 ft

-Cross the Firth of Clyde to ride the Isle of Arran.
+After a morning ride to the village of Straiton, hop a ferry and cross the Firth of Clyde to the Isle of Arran.

-After a relaxed Scottish breakfast, hop in the van for a shuttle north to reach the small ferry port of Adrossan.
+After a relaxed Scottish breakfast, ride to the charming village of Straiton, then hop in the van for a shuttle north to reach the small ferry port of Adrossan.
 Board the boat and cross the Firth of Clyde to the fantastic Isle of Arran.
 Affectionately known as “Scotland in Miniature," the island is a perfect mix of coast, moorland and mountains.
-This afternoon: go for a short bike ride, relax at the hotel or kayak the coastline.
+This afternoon: tour the Arran Brewery (included with your trip fee), relax at the hotel, get a massage or other spa treatment at the Auchrannie's ASpa or go for a swim in one of the hotels two indoor pools.
 Stay here for the next 3 nights.

 The complete loop of the Island offers 56 miles of fantastic riding.
 With plenty of hills it’s a challenge, but the reward is one of the country’s classic day rides.
 Head south from Brodick to tackle the loop clockwise, passing by Holy Isle with its Buddhist monastery.
-Rounding the southern end of the island, views to the Mull of Kintyre open up with Ireland just visible further in the distance.
+Rounding the southern end of the island, views to the Mull of Kintyre open up with Ireland just visible in the distance.
 Heading up the west coast, the reward in the north is a visit to Lochranza Distillery.
 Enjoy a wee tonic of malt whisky before tackling the climb through Glen Sannox.
 On the other side you’ll find one of the best descents anywhere on a brand-new road surface.
-Then it’s a mostly flat cruise back to Brodick.
-Celebrate the day at the Isle of Arran Brewery with its fine range of craft beers.
+Then it’s a mostly flat cruise back to Brodick and a final celebration dinner of Scottish tapas.

 Distance: 56 miles.
 Elevation: 4,300 ft.